Supercritical foams in running shoes

 Supercritical EVASupercritical EVA in a max-cushion context.
 Hoka swapped the previous-gen Bondi's compression-molded EVA for a supercritical formulation; Believe in the Run notes the new Bondi is meaningfully bouncier than the Bondi 8 even at the same stack height.
 Same chemistry family, different processing, different ride.

-Lightstrike Pro Evo (supercritical PEBA)Supercritical PEBA — Adidas' Lightstrike Pro Evo.
+Lightstrike Pro Evo (supercritical TPEE)Supercritical TPEE — Adidas' Lightstrike Pro Evo (teardowns identify Lightstrike Pro as a TPEE, not PEBA).
 Effectively the lightest and bounciest racing midsole on the market, and the reason the original Pro Evo set the marathon world record.
 EDDBUD describes it as the closest a foam has gotten to feeling like a literal spring underfoot.

 PWRRUN+ (supercritical eTPU)Supercritical TPU.
 Saucony's PWRRUN+ in the new Ride is supercritical eTPU — same chemistry family as Adidas Boost, but processed differently.
 The Run Testers notes the new Ride keeps the durability the Ride line has always had and adds back the bounce TPU is famous for.